Laws and Regulations Applicable to the Edwards Aquifer

 The idea behind the Legislature's 2007 directive was that if you take a bunch of people who have never agreed on anything and lock them in a room together for four years, they will become friends.
 Or at least learn to get along.
 The group was given a 2012 deadline for preparing a Habitat Conservation Plan that stood a chance of being approved by the U.S. Fish & Wildlife Service.

-Without an approved plan in place, it is still possible that water management in the region could fall into the hands of a federal judge.
+Without an approved plan in place, or if an approved plan fails to adequately protect the endangered species, it is still possible that water management in the region could fall into the hands of a federal judge.

 The Legislature directed that the EARIP Plan must include recommendations regarding withdrawal adjustments during critical periods that ensure the federally-listed species associated with the Edwards will be protected.